lbliii/milo/content/2.2.x/contributing/coding-conventions.md

 title: Coding Conventions
 description: Learn the best practices for getting your pachyderm code contributions accepted into the official repository.
 author:
-tags:
+tags: ["developer","feedback","testing","style guide"]
 categories:
-products:
+series: ["contributors"]
+seriesPart: 1
 date: 2022-07-16
 ---
+{{% notice tip %}}

-> Interested in contributing to Pachyderm's code?
+Interested in contributing to Pachyderm's code?
 Learn the conventions here!
 For setup instructions, see [Setup for Contributors](./setup.md).
+{{% /notice%}}

 ## Languages